Golden age of American animation: George Pal Productions

 George Pal was a Hungarian filmmaker who originally produced traditionally animated and puppetry shorts in Europe during the 1930s.
-Unlike other films that feature puppetry, Pal's puppet shorts used a stop motion technique known as replacement animation (or the Pal-Doll technique), which uses a series of unique carved wooden puppets for each frame to emulate movement rather than using a single puppet.
+Unlike other films that feature puppetry, Pal's puppet shorts used a stop motion technique known as "replacement animation" (or the Pal-Doll technique), which uses a series of unique carved wooden puppets for each frame to emulate movement rather than using a single puppet.
 Some of Pal's earlier shorts were advertisements for specific products, such as the Philips Radio system in The Ship of the Ether (1934), Philips Cavalcade (1934) and The Sleeping Beauty (1939).
-Pal later moved to the United States in 1939 and was contracted by Paramount to produce more stop-motion shorts under the name Madcap Models, later rebranded as Puppetoons.
+Pal moved to the United States in 1939 and was contracted by Paramount to produce more stop-motion shorts under the name Madcap Models, later rebranded as Puppetoons.

-Seven Puppetoon films from 1941 to 1947 were nominated for Academy Awards for Best Animated Short Film, and the series created several recurring characters, such as Jasper, Mr. Strauss, and Punchy & Judy, as well as producing industrial animation for the Shell Oil Company.
-Pal was also one of the earlier filmmakers to have refrained from using overtly negative depictions of African-Americans due to his European origin.
-He has also produced shorts that commemorate their culture, such as the shorts John Henry and the Inky-Poo (1946), and Dates with Duke (1947).
+Seven Puppetoon films from 1941 to 1947 were nominated for the Academy Award for Best Animated Short Film, and the series created several recurring characters, such as Jasper, Mr. Strauss, and Punchy & Judy, as well as producing industrial animation for the Shell Oil Company.
+Due to his European origin, Pal refrained from using overtly negative depictions of African Americans in his films.
+He also produced shorts that commemorated African American culture, such as the shorts John Henry and the Inky-Poo (1946) and Dates with Duke (1947).

 By 1947, production costs had inflated to nearly $50,000 per short, a price to which Paramount objected.
 Paramount suggested that Pal should shift his focus from stop-motion to live action films, which he did, effectively ending the Puppetoons series.
 He still incorporated stop-motion sequences in his films, such as in The Great Rupert (1949), Tom Thumb (1958), and The Wonderful World of the Brothers Grimm (1963).
 Pal's 1950 film Destination Moon also notably incorporated a traditionally animated sequence by Walter Lantz Productions, featuring Woody Woodpecker.
-The sequence was produced immediately after Walter Lantz, a close friend of Pal, reopened his studio that same year.
+The sequence was produced immediately after Lantz, a close friend of Pal's, reopened his studio that same year.